National Health Fund Colonoscopy

 Referral: Required

-Age range: Depends on the doctor - please check the doctor's business card for details
+Age Range: Depends on the doctor - please check the doctor's card for details

-Waiting time for the result: Result available immediately after the test.
-Result of any histopathological analysis up to 21 working days.
+Waiting time for results: Results available immediately after the test.
+Histopathological analysis results available within 21 business days.

 Important

-Patients under 18 years of age attend the examination with a parent or legal guardian.
+Patients under 18 years of age should come for the examination with a parent or legal guardian.

-The decision to qualify for the test is made by the doctor, who takes a history and provides the necessary information.
+The decision on eligibility for the test is made by a doctor who collects the interview and provides the necessary information.

 Preparation

-A key aspect is proper preparation for the test.
-Carefully follow all the recommendations in the downloadable document below.
-It is especially important to follow the indications for fluid intake, which is essential for effective bowel cleansing and to ensure high-quality test results.
+Proper preparation for the test is crucial.
+Carefully follow all recommendations in the downloadable document below.
+It is particularly important to adhere to the recommendations regarding fluid intake, which is essential for effective bowel cleansing and ensuring high-quality test results.

 Description of the study

-Colonoscopy is a procedure to diagnose the large intestine using a flexible endoscope with a camera, called a video colonoscope, inserted slowly through the rectum into the intestine.
-The endoscope is gradually advanced through the entire large intestine, and in some situations even into the initial part of the small intestine.
-This process allows an accurate assessment of the mucosa of the lower part of the digestive tract.
-During a colonoscopy, a tissue sample may need to be taken for histopathological examination or to remove a polyp.
-The collection procedure does not cause discomfort to the patient.
-In general, patients tolerate colonoscopy well, and pain is rarely a side effect experienced.
+Colonoscopy is a procedure for diagnosing the large intestine using a flexible endoscope with a camera, called a video colonoscope, slowly inserted through the anus into the large intestine.
+The endoscope is gradually advanced through the entire large intestine, and in some cases, even into the initial part of the small intestine.
+This process allows for a thorough assessment of the mucosa of the lower gastrointestinal tract.
+During colonoscopy, a tissue sample may be collected for histopathological examination or the removal of a polyp.
+The collection procedure does not cause discomfort for the patient.
+Generally, patients tolerate colonoscopy well, and pain is a rare side effect.

 Indications

-• Determine the cause of lower gastrointestinal bleeding,
+• Determining the cause of bleeding from the lower gastrointestinal tract,

 • Removal of polyps (polypectomy),